Amir-Mojtahedi/OncoVision/README.md

 Converted diagnosis to numeric (`M`→`1`, `B`→`0`)
 Normalized all features using StandardScaler
 Split into 80% training and 20% testing sets

+## Dataset For CNN Image-Processing
+Dataset for Image-Based Classification (CNN)
+The image dataset used for CNN-based classification consists of over 11,000 labeled mammogram images, organized into subfolders by diagnosis: benign and malignant.
+Due to its large size (~4 GB), the dataset is not uploaded to the repository.

+### Data Preparation:
+- Loaded images from folder structure using `image_dataset_from_directory`
+- Resized all images to `224`×`224` pixels to ensure consistent input shape
+- Converted folder names to binary labels (benign → `0`, malignant → `1`)
+- Split into 80% training and 20% validation using built-in `validation_split`
+- Applied rescaling to normalize pixel values from `0`–`255` to a `0`–`1` range
+- Used real-time data augmentation (`flip`, `rotation`, `zoom`, `contrast`) to improve model generalization
+- Computed class weights to handle class imbalance during training

 ## Methodology
 1. Preprocessing